msftcangoblowm/logging-strict/README.rst

 **New in 1.3.x:**

-resolve dependency conflict by pinning python-dateutil
+resolve dependency conflict by pinning python-dateutil;
+fix pwd and shutil.chown are non-Windows;

 **New in 1.2.x:**